joepritch/portfolio/readme.md

 ## Description

-_This is a portfolio that will likely be drastically changed in the future as I learn more about coding, UI, and the various languages and tools that are a part of Front End Development_
+_This is a portfolio that will likely be drastically changed in the future as I learn more about coding, UI, and the various languages and tools that are a part of Front End Development.
+As it stands, it is used mainly to showcase small exercises I have completed at Epicodus._

 ## Setup/Installation Requirements